kubeshop/testkube-dashboard/CONTRIBUTING.md

 During the Pull Request checks, the E2E tests are run against generated [**Vercel preview**](#preview) and `demo.testkube.dev`'s API.

+* Before running E2E tests, you need to install browser for Playwright with `npx playwright install` command
+* To run E2E tests, you may run `npm run e2e` command
+* To run E2E tests with better interface for development, you may run `npm run e2e:watch`

 > <details>
 > <summary>:warning: <strong>Technical debt</strong></summary>
 > <br>